munozsobrado/munozsobrado.github.io/_pages/about.md

 I decided to use the time after my defense to work on this website.
 A new website and professional updates are coming soon!

+You may reach me at my Gmail: e.munoz.sobrado